 • referral spam and low-quality backlinks.

 It’s not so hard to see if your site provides a bad user experience.
-Just put your visitors’ shoes on!
-This helps you notice things that may be frustrating, annoying and unsatisfying.
+Just put yourself in your visitors’ shoes!
+It can help you notice things that may be frustrating, annoying and unsatisfying.

 1. Slow page load time